 If you are looking at buying a round brilliant cut, we would recommend any clarity grade SI² or above.

-Diamonds are measured in carats, which relates to the weight of the stone, with each metric carat equalling 200 milligrams.
+Diamond carats relates to the weight of the stone, with each metric carat equalling 200 milligrams.
 The higher the carat number, the more expensive and desirable it is likely to be.
 For example, a 1 carat diamond could be 50% less to buy than a 2 carat one.

 Any well-cut diamond of a particular weight will have this spread across a certain diameter, but for poorer cut diamonds, you may be paying for diamond weight you can't see — particularly if you are buying a deep setting where some of the diamond may be hidden.

-When it comes to searching for the perfect carat, there are a couple of things you should consider:
+When it comes to searching for the perfect diamond carat, there are a couple of things you should consider:

 If a piece of jewellery has more than one diamond, such as a cluster ring, all of the stones on the item are weighed together to give a combined carat weight, as opposed to individually.